mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 ## Implementation Considerations
 1. **Establish IAB and IOC:** Comprise experts and diverse stakeholders to ensure unbiased assessments and oversight.
 2. **Define Cost Savings Metrics:** Standardize methodologies for consistent and reliable reward calculations.
-3. **Ensure Funding for HSSR and RFSF:** Secure adequate and consistent funding through congressional appropriations.
+3. **Ensure Funding for HSSR and dFDA:** Secure adequate and consistent funding through congressional appropriations.
 4. **Monitor FDA Funding Needs:** Regularly assess and adjust the RFSF to meet evolving regulatory requirements.
 5. **Maintain Transparency:** Require annual reports and establish oversight committees to ensure fund integrity.
 6. **Engage Stakeholders:** Collaborate with manufacturers, providers, and patient groups for effective implementation.